B2 0206+35

 B2 0206+35 known as UGC 1651 or 4C 35.03, is a low-luminosity Fanaroff Riley class I radio galaxy located in the constellation of Triangulum.
-It's redshift is (z) 0.037 and it is a member of a galaxy cluster, Zwicky 0216.0+3625.
+Its redshift is (z) 0.037 and it is a member of a galaxy cluster, Zwicky 0216.0+3625.

 Description

 B2 0206+35 is classified as an elliptical galaxy or alternatively, a dumbbell galaxy.
 It is described as having a distorted appearance with a tidal tail and a dust lane running through its center, indicating the galaxy is interacting with a nearby galaxy located 31 kiloparsecs away at a position angle of 110°.

 The galaxy has two-sided radio jets found emerging straight out from the nucleus.
 They measure 40 kiloparsecs (kpc) northwest to southeast, with observations showing they are embedded in a radio emission halo of low surface brightness.
 Very Large Array (VLA) resolved imaging shows the galaxy has a main jet and a counter jet.
 The main jet is centrally peaked, narrow with a bright base while the counter jet is wider with a limb-brighten structure, found to be the brightest between 2.5 and 6 arcseconds from the nucleus.

 The nucleus of the galaxy itself is described as a bright core with a flat spectrum.
 In addition, the galaxy has radio lobes that are depicted as overlapping and circular in cross-section.
 One of the lobes located northwest has a circular edge found projecting beyond the emission boundaries, while the other lobe is located within the outer boundary of the source.

 Radio mapping by the VLA at 5 GHz, showed both lobes are polarized.
 Based on results, the northwest lobe has a mean fractional polarization percentage of 23.2% while the mean fractional polarization of the southeast lobe is 27.5%.
 Because of the difference between frequencies, this might be caused by Faraday depolarization.
 The polarization in the core is estimated to be either 5.6% or 5.3% according to Capetti who measured it at 1.4 GHz frequencies.
 A magnetic field surrounds the galaxy along the line of sight, being associated with the largest amplitude band located in the lobe's outer parts.